OpenWIS/openwis-tutorials/OWT-6/README.md

 entryComponents| A list of components that are not referenced in a reachable component template.

-Import the NgModule for each component you want to use:
+Add the NgModule to each component you want to use:

 In the current example at `app.module.ts`:
 ```ts